hurdlegroup/code-challenge/README.md

 ### 3. TypeScript Utility
 - The function `getTotalDuration()` in `resources/ts/utils/session.ts` calculates the total duration of a session array
-- Add/edit the provided test in `session.test.ts` if needed
+- Add/edit the provided test in `training-session.test.ts` if needed

 ---

 ## 🌟 Bonus (Optional)

 You may complete any of the following at your discretion, but may help us get a better idea of your technical understanding:

 - ✅ Add form validation and error handling
 - ✅ Sort sessions by date or filter future sessions
 - ✅ Add pagination or UI enhancements